agisga/mixed_models/README.md

 Fit statistical (linear) models with fixed and mixed (random) effects in Ruby.

+## Features

+#### Linear mixed models

+* Support for formula language of the `R` package `lme4` makes model specification convenient and user friendly.
+An expanation of the `lme4` formula interface can be found in the [`lme4` vignette](https://cran.r-project.org/web/packages/lme4/vignettes/lmer.pdf), or on stackexchange ([example](http://stats.stackexchange.com/questions/13166/rs-lmer-cheat-sheet)).

+* Flexible model specification capabilities with the possibility to pass the random effects covariance structure as a `Proc`.

+* Likelihood ratio test for nested models (Chi squared or bootstrap based).

+* Many types of hypotheses tests for the fixed and random effects (based on LRT, bootstrap or the Wald Z statistic).

+* Four types of bootstrap confidence intervals for the fixed effects coefficient estimates, as well as Wald Z confidence intervals.

+* All bootstrap based methods are performed in parallel.

+* Prediction on new data and prediction intervals.

 ## Installation

 <!-- Add this line to your application's Gemfile: